alex7kom/node-steam-tradeoffers/README.md

 The second argument to `callback` will be an object with response from Steam, but don't expect anything meaningful in it.

+## getOfferToken(callback)

+The second argument to `callback` will be the offer token of the bot, extracted from its trade offer URL.

 # FAQ

 Please read this list of common issues before creating an issue.